OctopusDeploy/docs/docs/deployment-examples/nginx-on-linux-deployments/configure-octopus-deploy-project.md

 position: 2
 ---

-Assuming you are starting with a clean install of Octopus Deploy, the following steps will configure the server to deploy your [NginxSampleWebApp](/docs/deployment-examples/nginx-on-linux-deployments/create-and-push-asp.net-core-project.md) ASP.NET Core project to a Linux machine.
+Assuming you are starting with a clean install of Octopus Deploy, the following steps will configure the server to deploy your [NGINX Sample Web App](/docs/deployment-examples/nginx-on-linux-deployments/create-and-push-asp.net-core-project.md) ASP.NET Core project to a Linux machine.

 ## Configure Environment